aleph2c/learning_xslt_with_python/README.md

 XSLT is an XML Lisp used to transform data from one form to another.
 The XSLT language contains the XPath tree mini-language within it.

+Use this repo to learn XSLT/XPath and how it can be integrated with Python.
+It has a lazy CLI (it caches previous command inputs and uses them to minimize typing).

 ## Quick Start

-I created this repo to learn XSLT/XPath and how it can be integrated with Python.
-It has a lazy CLI (it caches previous command inputs and uses them to minimize typing).

 Install this repo (see instructions below).